Anatomy of an Android App

 Anatomy of an Android app refers to its core structure and essential components that work together to create a fully functioning Android application.

-• Components of Android App
+• Components of an Android App

 1. Activities